a2stuff/a2d/.github/ISSUE_TEMPLATE/desktop-bug-report.md

 ---
 name: DeskTop bug report
-about: For bugs specific to the DeskTop app
+about: Report a problem specific to the DeskTop app
-title: ''
+title: Title (ten words or less)
-labels: bug, DeskTop
+labels: DeskTop, bug
 assignees: ''

 ---